-Registration and completion of the Wittenberg First Year Seminars, FYS 101 (fall) and FYS 102 (spring), one semester hour each, paired with a fall freshmen-only advising section of four to five semester hours that counts for general education credit.
+Registration and completion of the Wittenberg First Year Seminars, FYS 101 (fall) and FYS 102 (spring), one credit each, paired with a fall freshmen-only advising section of four to five credits that counts for general education credit.
 Transfer students are exempt from this requirement.